 HEIL: It's not.
 There's been sort of the recent arrival of some powerful, new, lightweight helicopters that are able to operate at very high altitudes reliably.
 And they're becoming increasingly common throughout the Himalayas, in Nepal.

 SIEGEL: You describe a terrible accident in which a helicopter managed to evacuate one of two climbers.
 The helicopter could only take one climber.
 Is that typical of these craft?

-HEIL: What I'm hearing now is, at the peak of the climbing season, you might see as many as four or five helicopter flights into Everest base camp in a given day.
-Now, I don't think that's the standard rule, but they're certainly more and more common up there, you know, flying trekkers in and out, flying climbers in and out.
+HEIL: What I'm hearing now is that at the peak of the climbing season, you might see as many as four or five helicopter flights into Everest base camp in a given day.
+Now, I don't think that's the standard rule, but they're - certainly - more and more common up there; you know, flying trekkers in and out, flying climbers in and out.

-HEIL: Well, the helicopter companies are privately owned and operated, so you know, they have to lay out quite a bit of money.
-I mean, these machines, the B3s, cost about $2 million apiece and they're quite expensive to operate, so there's a lot of pressure to keep the helicopters flying and working in order to bring in money, you know, both to pay the bill for this machine, but also to make a profit.
-So they're looking for opportunities to, you know, get people out, fly people in, maybe bring supplies somewhere, that kind of thing.
+HEIL: Well, the helicopter companies are privately owned and operated so it's - you know, they have to lay out quite a bit of money.
+I mean, these machines, the B3s, cost about $2 million apiece, and they're quite expensive to operate.
+So there's a lot of pressure to keep the helicopters flying and working, in order to bring in money - you know, both to pay the bill for this machine, but also to make a profit.
+So they're looking for opportunities to, you know, get people out, fly people in, maybe bring supplies somewhere; that kind of thing.

 SIEGEL: What have you heard from pilots about the difficulties of piloting a helicopter that high up?